xurion/ffxi-empy-pop-tracker/README.md

 `//ept track glavoid` tracks Glavoid pop items/key items.

-You can also track an NM by typing the start of the name, because fuck having to remember how to spell Itzpapalotl:
+You can also track an NM by typing part of the name, because fuck having to remember how to spell Itzpapalotl:

 `//ept track itz`